MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Results

 \subsubsection{Complement Classes}

 We were also interested in comparing the performance on the pairs of language classes SL/coSL, TSL/TcoSL, and SP/coSP.
 Recall that the languages in these classes are paired, in the sense that for every language $L$ in class X $\in$ \{SL, SP, TSL\}, the complement $\bar{L}$ of $L$ is in coX.
-Furthermore, the training, development, and test sets for every complement language $\bar{L}$ in coX was made simply by switching the labels in the training, development, and test sets for the corresponding language $L$ in class X. Therefore we expected there would be no difference in performance.
+Furthermore, the training, development, and test sets for every complement language $\bar{L}$ in coX was made simply by switching the labels in the training, development, and test sets for the corresponding language $L$ in class X. Therefore we expected no difference in performance.

-Setting the treatment variable to \Class{} and the other variables as blocking variables, the Friedman rank sum test shows that the type of class leads to a statistically significant difference in accuracy (Friedman chi-squared = 455.2, df = 15, p-value $<$ 2.2e-16).
+Setting the treatment variable to \Class{} and the other variables as blocking variables, the Friedman rank sum test shows that the type of class leads to a statistically significant difference in accuracy (Friedman chi-squared = $375.65$, df = $15$, $p$-value $<$ \num{2.2e-16}).
 However, our question at this point is whether these differences are found between the specific pairs of classes highlighted above.

 While the Friedman test answers the question whether any treatment levels differ, it does not tell us where or how the treatment levels do so.
 We perform post-hoc analysis using the Nemenyi-Wilcoxon-Wilcox all-pairs test for a two-way balanced complete block design to answer these questions.
-Table~\ref{tab:nww-class} in the appendix shows the p-values reported by the post-hoc Nemenyi-Wilcoxon-Wilcox all-pairs test for a two-way balanced complete block design for all language classes.
-Table~\ref{tab:acc-coclass} presents the aggregated accuracies for the classes of interest here.
-This shows that for the particular pairs of interest, there is no significant difference in accuracy as expected.
-Mean accuracies for all languages are listed in Table~\ref{tab:acc-class} in the appendix.
+Table~\ref{tab:nww-class} in the appendix shows the $p$-values reported by the post-hoc Nemenyi-Wilcoxon-Wilcox all-pairs test for a two-way balanced complete block design for all language classes.
+Table~\ref{tab:acc-coclass} presents the mean-aggregated accuracies for the classes of interest here.
+This shows that for these pairs of classes, there is no significant difference in accuracy as expected.